 - Stay Organized and Deliver Results: Hit your deadlines and stay organized in order to maintain your client relationship.

-Starting any kind of business is a challenge, but starting one where your goal is to help others run their own more efficiently is doubly challenging.
-A niche tends to be a good place to start out, whether your area is HR (managing the workforce of a company, including sourcing, selection, hiring, and ensuring compliance), strategy (improving performance, perhaps through workflow management), technology (delivering and implementing new software solutions), or some other consulting service that will help other businesses improve and grow.
+Starting any kind of business is a challenge, but starting a business where your goal is to help others run their own more efficiently is doubly challenging.
+A niche tends to be a good place to look when determining how to start a consulting business, whether your area is HR (managing the workforce of a company, including sourcing, selection, hiring, and ensuring compliance), strategy (improving performance, perhaps through workflow management), technology (delivering and implementing new software solutions), or some other consulting service that will help other businesses improve and grow.

 “It’s hip right now to tell people you’re an independent consultant,” says Christy Hopkins, the founder of 4 Point Consulting in Chicago.
 “I do human resources consulting for various small businesses throughout the country, and I provide various services that change depending on the client.
 The same thing can be done different ways if the culture and needs are different.”